thunder/thunder_schema/documentation.md

     }

-This will return whatever it finds behind /example-page, and depending on whether it is a user page, a term (channel) or Article node is, i t will contain the requested fields.
+This will return whatever it finds behind /example-page, and depending on whether it is a user page, a term (channel) or Article node is, it will contain the requested fields.

 ### Paragraphs example

-Articles and taxonomy term contain paragraph fields in Thunder, the following example show how the paragraphs content can be requested.
+Articles and taxonomy terms contain paragraph fields in Thunder, the following example shows how to request paragraphs' content.

     {
       page(path: "/example-page") {